cloudera/CML_AMP_Med_Reasoning/README.md

 ### Prerequisites

 -   Python 3.10, 3.11, 3.12 are compatible
--   GPU with minimum 5GB VRAM (for models ≤1.5B parameters).
+-   GPU with min 5GB VRAM (for models ≤1.5B parameters).
 Recommended runtime: 4vCPU, 16GB RAM, 1 GPU
--   Note the above runtimes with a GPU are required if you trigger full GRPO training, as GPU is needed for GRPO training
+-   Runtimes with a GPU are required if you trigger full GRPO training, as GPU is needed for GRPO training
 -   For a notebook walkthru without triggering the GRPO training run, the GPU requirement can be dropped and a 1vCPU & 4GB RAM is sufficient

 ### Project Setup